outaagunga/documentation/strategy-forex.md

 **Alert:**
 * add an alert to this script so i get notification when signal occurs."

+**On/Off switch:**
+* add on/ off switch on RSI, MACD and Trend Filter so that i can toggle them on/ off."
 ```
 ---
 **Support Resistance Channels- by LonesomeTheBlue**